ZEN-universe/ZEN-garden/docs/files/plugins/available_events.rst

 Exemplary use cases for this event include:

+- Define new variables to be used in new constraints.
+Refer to the documentation :ref:`here <adding_elements.adding_variables>`
+- Define new constraints (see documentation :ref:`here <adding_elements.adding_constraints>`),
+  e.g. policy targets for certain capacity expansions or generation constraints of technologies.
+You have access to all preexisting sets, parameters, and variables.
 - Defining a new objective function.
 You can first delete the already defined objective function with ``optimization_setup.model.remove_objective()`` and then add a new one.
-For instance, you can think of adding a bias term to the objective function which co-optimizes cost and another metric.
+For instance, you can think of adding a bias term to the objective function, which co-optimizes cost and another metric.
-- Define new variables to be used in new constraints.
-Refer to the documentation :ref:`here <adding_elements.adding_variables>`
-- Define new constraints (see documentation :ref:`here <adding_elements.adding_constraints>`).
-  E.g. policy targets for certain capacity expansions, generation constraints of technologies,...

 .. note::
-    At the moment you cannot define new parameters and sets with the ZEN-garden logic, as you would need to read new input data.
+    At the moment, you cannot define new sets and parameters through plugins, as you would need to read new input data, which is currently not supported.